 where tmpDelta denotes fractional sample position.

+Note that filter defined by (1) is deduced by convolving linear interpolation filter with [1, 2, 1] filter that is used in the VTM-3.0 software and the VVC spec draft v.
+3 for reference sample smoothing.
 Coefficients calculated using formula (1) are given in Table 1.
 The actual number of entries in this table is equal to 16 but not to 32, because rows in Table 1 are replicated.

 Table 1 – Specification of intra-prediction interpolation filter coefficients of the smoothing interpolation filter